Skip to content

 }).run();

-import { StandardPhaseAgent } from '@cliqhub/cliq-sdk';
+import { CliqAgent, build_phase_context, finalize_standard_phase } from '@cliqhub/cliq-sdk';

-new StandardPhaseAgent({
+new CliqAgent({

 name: 'tool-agent',

-execute: async (ctx) => {
+'phase:standard': async (msg) => {

-let context = build_initial_context(ctx.role, ctx.inputs);
+let context = build_initial_context(ctx.role, ctx.input_text);

 let iterations = 0;